wasulabenjamin/github-templates/docs/USAGE_GUIDES/workflow-explanations.md

 - Downloads the repository’s code into the runner.
 - Installs Node.js on the runner and enables npm caching.
 - Display environment info (for debugging clarity)
-- Cache npm + node_modules for faster installations.
+- Cache only the npm download cache (NOT node_modules)
-- Install exact dependencies from package-lock.json
+- Deterministic installation using npm ci
 - Build the project.
 - Strong verification - Helps catch cases where the build command ran but didn’t output anything.
 - Upload build artifacts for re-use by release and deployment workflows.